16BitS3G4l/JServe/README.md

 This is also way too subjective.
 Definitely a way to get started doing it (which did end up happening), so I'll consider it's mission accomplished, and in the future come up with very very specific metrics to easily measure how much progress has been made in each of these tasks.

 - (**done!**) <s>Serve (by default) binary files instead of ASCII encoded text files - so people can serve images, videos, and other file formats.</s>

-(at some point in the future)
-1. Release to repositories like Maven Central, so people can easily work with it using Gradle, Maven, and other dependency management software.
-2. Introduce middleware - so people can extend it more easily than editing source code itself.
-3. Support/Compatibility for Android
+1. Support/Compatibility for Android
-4. Add logging instead of intrusive and unwelcomed stdout message clogging
+2. Add logging instead of intrusive and unwelcomed stdout message clogging

 ## Help Out
 Giving a helping hand to an open source project is really easy, however intimidating it might be (which it shouldn't!).
 There are tons of stuff to be done - namely features, fixes (even identifying bugs and opening issues), and helping sustain the project's goals/vision.
 You're encouraged to make/suggest changes in the code/documentation, mess around with things, and try stuff out.
 The main things to be done (as I see them) are listed in the To-Do section.
 I'm not really tied to the ordering of it, (thus warranting the use of an unordered list), but they're the most direct conflicts between the project's current state, and where I want it to go.
 Changes that might seem minute (like improving the writing of READMEs or improving a comment - which isn't really minute, but that's tangential...) are very important to the project's health.